-Recitative master classes with Italian conductor and coach Piergiorgio Del Nunzio.
+- Italian language study in recitative classes with Italian conductor and coach Piergiorgio Del Nunzio

 Repertoire & Ensembles